 The Bottom Line

 It’s simple really.
 Keeping your knives well-oiled is paramount to their longevity and high performance.
 This is not something you can cut corners on, and investment in oils will pay off in the long term.
-As for which oils to use that is dependent on your personal preferences, requirements and, of course, budget.
+As for which oils to use that are dependent on your personal preferences, requirements and, of course, budget.

 The higher price brackets don’t necessarily equate to a better product and they might not be the sort of oils you need.
 Shop around and decide what it is that will suit your needs and how much you’re willing to spend to get that.